ElteHupkes/flutter-bmi-calc/README.md

   rapidly change the property.
 Also see [my answer on StackOverflow](https://stackoverflow.com/a/69977924/358873).
 - Since I was theming anyway, I figured I'd add light / dark mode support (following the system setting).
   Dark mode is the one in the supplied design, light mode uses something, well, light.
+- I'm using named routes for navigation, which is entirely superfluous here, but again I was curious.

 Some other notes:
 - The male / female and age controls, while functional, don't change anything in the result.